autonordev/Cmdr-fork/SECURITY.md

 - vulnerabilities which do not affect the latest released version of Cmdr or the 'mainline' version (the current code on the main branch)
 - do not relate to the Cmdr library; for example, a bug in example code we provide on our website/Discord or a bug which only affects a downstream project or game that uses/depends on Cmdr.
 In the case of downstream vulnerabilities, you should report these to them directly.

-Generally speaking, reports peratining to things like Denial of Service, rate limiting, and spam are unlikely to be considered unless these have side effects which can create a vulnerability (fictional example: spamming a hook-restricted command 100,000 times will let you bypass the hook).
+Generally speaking, reports pertaining to things like Denial of Service, rate limiting, and spam are unlikely to be considered unless these have side effects which can create a vulnerability (fictional example: spamming a hook-restricted command 100,000 times will let you bypass the hook).

 If something is out of scope, you are welcome to open a GitHub Issue and report it as a bug.
 Out of scope doesn't mean it won't be fixed or it's not a problem, just that it's not a security vulnerability requiring a fast response.